Are you in a situation where you find yourself asking, “why do people ignore me?”

-Check in with yourself.
-Have you expressed what you want?
-Are you expecting others to just know what you want or need?
+Check in with yourself: Have you expressed what you want?
+Or are you expecting others to just know what you want or need?

 Being assertive can be scary or feel like you’re being mean or aggressive, but the alternative is not asking for what you need and those needs not being met.
 This is usually when people feel ignored or unseen.

 What comes up for you when you have to advocate for yourself?
 Do you feel you have the right to ask for what you need?

 Negative self-talk can often be a barrier to taking that step in asking for what we need clearly, concisely, and assertively.